How To Apply

 Once the application process opens, applications can be made at any time.
 All applications must be completed online via the English Schools’ Orchestra (ESO) website.
 No audition is required; however, students must be of at least Grade 8 standard (Grade 7 Strings) and we reserve the right to request a teacher recommendation.

-The residential course fees are inclusive of all tuition, full board, accommodation, local transport and the use of social and sporting facilities at the residential centre, as per the schedule for the course.
+The residential course fees are inclusive of all tuition, full board, accommodation and the use of social and sporting facilities at the school, as per the schedule for the course.

 Non-residential course fees are inclusive of all tuition, full cooked lunch and refreshments.

 Once paid, all fees are non-refundable save at the absolute discretion of the ESO.
 It is advisable to take out your own personal insurance to cover this eventuality.
-All cancellations must be via email to applications@englishschoolsorchestra.org.
+Please see our Cancellation and Refund Policy for further details.

 The ESO reserves the right to cancel the course in the event of unforeseen circumstances, in which case all money will be refunded.